christopherehlen/contact-form/public_html/getting-started.md

 ![New Integration](./images/ab4c40e5-d73f-49af-bc23-60387feac100.webp "New Integration")

-6. Type the name of the new integration and click the **Save** button.
+6. Type the name of the new integration and click the **Submit** button.

 ![Integration Form](./images/eea76daf-4967-438d-458b-c37131c7ec00.webp "Integration Form")